University of East London

 Disability:

-Applicants with disabilities are offered reasonable adjustments and support at key stages of selection/admissions, including accusing the Assessment Day tests and attendance for the Panels Day, upon request.
+Applicants with disabilities are offered reasonable adjustments and support at key stages of selection upon request, including accessing the Assessment Day tests and attending the Panels Day.

 Please see our Selection Procedure page for more information.